WindSoilder/WindSoilder.github.io/docs/writing_dockerfile_in_rust_project.md

 # Writing dockerfile in rust project
 When you writing a rust project, maybe you want to build a small runtime container, then you can run it in k8s or something else you like.

-Here it's my journey about writing rust project dockerfile result in a small runtime image(***alpine based***).
+Here it's my journey about writing rust project dockerfile result in a small runtime image(***alpine based*** and ***distroless/cc-debian based***).

 ## TL;DR
-[Here](#6-final-dockerfile) is the final dockerfile example, you can just take it and customize to what you want.
+There are three final dockerfile example, you can just take it and customize to what you want.
+1. (Only works well for non workspace based project) Vendor based alpine runtime image is [here](#6-final-dockerfile)
+2. (Only works well for non workspace based project) Vendor based cc-debian runtime image is [here](#7-additional-dockerfile)
+3. (More general and recommended) Not vendor based cc-debian runtime image is [here](#not-vendor-based-dockerfile-based-on-cargo-chef)

+The idea to take less build time:
+- build only dependencies first, so when only my source code changed, no need to compile dependencies again.
+- In vendor based build(1 and 2), we use locally pre-generated vendor.
+Then we don't need to update `crates.io` source and `download dependency code` when compiling, less build time we take.

 ## Vendor based dockerfile
 ### 1. setup base image